harshgupta347/Advanced-Calci-with-Streamlit/README.md

-The program is writtenn in python langauge and profides a interface with the use of streamlit.
+The Project is made in python langauge using of streamlit.

 # Points to Highlight
+It comes with multiple types of operations that include:

 ### Basic Operation
 - Addition